AbbasAli926/Abbas-demo/README.md

 # Abbas-demo
-This is my demo class for Git and Github
+This is my demo class for Git and Github.